 “Bankruptcy Code” means Title 11 of the United States Code, as amended from time to time, or any similar federal or state law for the relief of debtors.

-“Board” means the Russell County Board of Supervisors.

 “Business Day” means a day other than a Saturday, Sunday, or other day on which commercial banks in Richmond, Virginia are authorized or required by Law to be closed for business.